emad-elsaid/xlog/README.md

 ## Features
 - Run it in any directory to create a blog
-- Go to any path to create a post
+- Go to any path to create a note
-- Save a post without content to delete it
+- Save a note without content to delete it
-- Checkout [index.md](index.md) for additional features
+- Checkout [index.md](index) for additional features
 - Go files starting with `extension-` are self contained removing a file removes the feature (`views/extension/` sometimes will have a view files for the feature)

 ## Installation